-The Medina project partners have defined in a textual format the quantifiable metrics for evaluating a subset of the EUCS system requirements.
-Specifically, 163 metrics were defined and manually mapped to 70 requirements (in fact, a requirement can be mapped to multiple metrics).
-In the following, we present experiments that we conducted to automatically associate these 163 metrics with the 70 requirements.
+The MEDINA project partners have defined in a textual format the quantifiable metrics for evaluating a subset of the EUCS system controls.
+Specifically, 163 metrics were defined and manually mapped to 70 controls (in fact, multiple metrics can be associated with one control).
+In the following, we present experiments that we conducted to automatically associate these 163 metrics with the 70 controls.

-As we can see in Listing \ref{listing:association_example}, both the requirement and the metric have a textual description.
+As we can see in figure \ref{fig:association_example}, both the controls and the metrics have a textual description.

-Figure \ref{img:wordDistribution} shows the distribution of word counts for the requirements and the metrics in our dataset.
+Figure \ref{img:wordDistribution} shows the distribution of word counts for the controls and the metrics in our dataset.
 The x-axis represents the number of words, while the y-axis represents the frequency of occurrence.
-Both distributions show a right-skewed pattern, indicating that most descriptions have a relatively small number of words, with fewer instances having a larger word count.
-The mean word count for the requirements is significantly higher than that for the metrics, as shown by the vertical lines representing the means.
+Both distributions show a skewed pattern, indicating that the majority of the textual descriptions have a relatively small number of words, with fewer instances having a larger word count.
+The mean word count for the controls is significantly higher than that for the metrics, as shown by the vertical lines representing the means.
 This disparity indicates that the descriptions in the former tend to be more verbose than those in the latter.
 This is because the metric needs to be described as technically as possible to facilitate its implementation.

-\section{From FastText to Sentence transformers}
+\section{From FastText to Sentence Transformers}